JGCRI/rgcam/readme.md

 ```R
 install_github('JGCRI/rgcam')
 ```
-The package includes a copy of the GCAM Model Interface (current as of GCAM v.
-4.3), so it is not necessary to have it otherwise installed or configured.
-You will need a version of Java that can run the Model Interface.
-The package has been tested with Java 1.6.0, and should work with any Java version more recent than that.
+The package includes a copy of the GCAM Model Interface and BaseX library (with a version TODO), so it is not necessary to have it otherwise installed or configured.
+You will need a version of Java that can run the Model Interface which now require a minimum of Java version of 1.7*.
+Note you do not need Java installed if you do not need to run queries on a "local" database, see TODO for more details.

 ## Usage